-Because of all these features it has almost replaced Hadoop.
-Or in other words we can say that Spark can work in standalone mode as well as on top of Hadoop layer as well.
+Because of all these features, it has almost replaced Hadoop.
+Or in other words, we can say that apache Spark can work in standalone mode as well as on top of the Hadoop layer as well.
 What has made it stay ahead of Hadoop?
 Read below –

 Be careful in managing DAG